Eyad-Mohammed-Osama/API-Example/README.md

 <img src="documentation-images/doc-5.png">

-As you start typing a firstname, suggestions will appear in a nice formatted table:
+Type a firstname (or a part of it) and press the **Search** button.

+Results should appear in a nicely designed and user friendly table like this:

 <img src="documentation-images/doc-6.png">